-On August 23, 2017, in accordance with DoD Directive 5220.6, as amended (Directive), the Department of Defense issued Applicant a Statement of Reasons (SOR) alleging facts that raise security concerns under Guideline F. The SOR further informed Applicant that, based on information available to the government, DoD adjudicators could not make the preliminary affirmative finding it is clearly consistent with the national interest to grant or continue Applicant's security clearance.
+On July 21, 2020, in accordance with DoD Directive 5220.6, as amended (Directive), the Department of Defense issued Applicant a Statement of Reasons (SOR) alleging facts that raise security concerns under Guideline F. The SOR further informed Applicant that, based on information available to the government, DoD adjudicators could not make the preliminary affirmative finding it is clearly consistent with the national interest to grant or continue Applicant's security clearance.

-Applicant answered the SOR on September 8, 2017, and requested a hearing before an administrative judge.
+Applicant answered the SOR on August 6, 2020, and requested a hearing before an administrative judge.
 (Answer.)
-The case was assigned to me on October 23, 2017.
-The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on October 24, 2017, scheduling the hearing for November 20, 2017.
+Appended to it were 15 exhibits, which were admitted into evidence as Applicants Exhibits (AppXs) A through O. The case was assigned to me on March 16, 2021.
+The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on March 18, 2021, scheduling the hearing for April 14, 2021.
 The hearing was convened as scheduled.
-The Government offered Exhibits (GXs) 1 through 4, which were admitted into evidence.
-Applicant testified on his own behalf and presented seven documents, which I marked Applicant's Exhibits (AppXs) A through G, and admitted into evidence.
-The record was left open until January 19, 2018, for receipt of additional documentation.
-On January 19, 2018 Applicant offered AppXs H and I, which were admitted into evidence.
-DOHA received the transcript of the hearing (TR) on November 29, 2017.
+The Government offered Exhibits (GXs) 1 through 6, which were admitted into evidence.
+Applicant testified on his own behalf.
+The record was left open until June 14, 2021, for the receipt of additional documentation.
+On April 8, 2021, and on June 14, 2021, Applicant offered AppXs P through II, which were admitted into evidence.
+DOHA received the transcript of the hearing (TR) on April 26, 2021.